Astaroth: Tale of Saint Bartholomew

 Ælfric mentioned a Latin translation of "Martyrdom of Bartholomew", which relates to the account of Bartholomew's voyage to India to help the people there from Astaroth's deception.
 The devil tricked them into adoring him by inflicting diseases on them and promising to cure them only if they made offerings to him.
-This narrative continues with the conflict between Bartholomew and Astaroth, which ends with the former's victory and frees the people from the shackles of worshipping Astaroth.
-However, the narrative conclude with Bartholomew being murdered by a local king who becomes upset about the religious change perpetrated by Bartholomew.
+This narrative continues with the conflict between Bartholomew and Astaroth, which ends with the former's victory and freeing of the people from the shackles of worshipping Astaroth.
+However, the narrative concludes with Bartholomew being murdered by a local king who becomes upset about the religious change perpetrated by Bartholomew.

-Similarly, In the apocryphal Passion of Bartholomew and Jacobus de Voragine’s Golden Legend (1275), Astaroth is depicted as a deceptive demon masquerading as a healing deity in a temple, manipulating worshippers by inflicting diseases and offering false cures.
+Similarly, in the apocryphal Passion of Bartholomew and Jacobus de Voragine’s Golden Legend (1275), Astaroth is depicted as a deceptive demon masquerading as a healing deity in a temple, manipulating worshippers by inflicting diseases and offering false cures.
 Scholarly analyses, such as J.K.
 Elliott’s The Apocryphal New Testament (1993) and William Granger Ryan’s commentary in The Golden Legend: Readings on the Saints (1993), highlight that Astaroth’s role reflects the Christian demonization of pagan gods like Astarte, portraying the demon as a symbol of idolatry defeated by Bartholomew’s missionary efforts.

 The modern commentary from Medieval Institute of Jacobus de Voragine's work titled "Life of Saint Bartholomew" about the location where Bartholomew fought Astaroth was actually Medieval Armenia, as Armenia during that time was known as third India.
 This clarity about the location also was attested by the commentary from François Guizot of Orderic Vitalis's work.
-In this context, the antiquities term of "India" divided into several regions, where the first was meant for region which extends to modern Ethiopia; the second India was Medes; while the last India, where the worship of Astaroth took place, and was visited by Bartholomew, is a region "bounded on one side by the region of darkness, on the other by the ocean.".
+In this context, the antiquities term of "India" divided into several regions, where the first was meant for a region which extends to modern Ethiopia; the second India was Medes; while the last India, where the worship of Astaroth took place, and was visited by Bartholomew, is a region "bounded on one side by the region of darkness, on the other by the ocean.".